DavidTongxx/826_ReproducibleResearch/README.md

 # 826_ReproducibleResearch
-Homework Repository for 826 @ UW
+Homework Repository for 826 @ UW by Prof. Karl .
+W.  Broman